uazhlt-ms-program/technical-tutorial-wmsun/PROPOSAL.md

 ### Proposal

-_Describe the form your tutorial will take (nature of data, domain, etc.)_

 _The tutorial will cover how to install and use SpaCy for a custom NER task._

-The form of this tutorial will be a walkthrough of an NLP algorithm accompanied by working code.
+_The form of this tutorial will be a walkthrough of an NLP algorithm accompanied by working code._

 ### License

-_License name and link if available_
+_NA_
+_SpaCy is a free, open-source library for NLP in Python._